GimelStudio/Gimel-Studio/README.md

 *Still in BETA stage, but can be considered stable enough for light production work.*

+**NOTE: This development version (0.3.x) is in major development at the moment and is very unstable, please use v0.2.0 for any production work!**

 # News

-v0.3x is being worked on, but may not release for a while.
+v0.3.x is in major development, but it may not release officially for a while.
 This release will be a major refactoring of the core code and will include some new features and a re-design of the UI.
-To help out with latest development, contact me at <correctsyntax@yahoo.com>.
+To help out with latest development, contact me at <correctsyntax@yahoo.com> or submit a Pull Request.
 Thanks!

 # Development